-Syntax iface [list]

-iface ifname [ip ipaddr] [prefix prefix] [bcast bcastaddr] [speed speed] [duplex duplex] [mgmt]

-[enable|disable] [descr description]

-Description Configures and displays the protector's network interface information.

-When invoked without arguments or with the list option, the command displays a list of all available interfaces in the system.
+Syntax iface [list] iface ifname [ip ipaddr] [prefix prefix] [bcast bcastaddr] [speed speed] [duplex duplex] [mgmt] [enable disable] [descr description] Description Configures and displays the protector's network interface information.
+When invoked without arguments or with th dist option, the command displays a list of all available interfaces in the system.
 When invoked with only an interface name, the command shows detailed information about that interface.
-Any other invocation method configures the interface denoted in ifname.
+Any other invocation method configures the interface denoted in ifname .
 Note: When using this command to configure the management interface, we recommend you use a console connection to the protector (and not a remote SSH connection).
 Using the latter may terminate the session to the protector.
-In addition, if the IP address is changed, it may be required to re-establish secure communication with the Websense Data Security Server (by rerunning the configuration wizard).
+In addition, if the IP address is changed, it may be required to re-establish secure communication with the Websense Data Security Server (by re-running the configuration wizard).
 Parameters ip: the IP address denoted by ipaddr is assigned to the interface.
 This option is valid only for the management interface.
-When setting ip, the prefix and bcast options must also be set prefix: network mask of the interface.
-For example: 24 (will assign bcast: broadcast address of the interface.
-For example: for an interface with the IP address 192.168.1.1/24, the broadcast address is usually speed: interface link speed.
+When settingp, the prefix and bcast options must also be set prefix: network mask of the interface.
+For example: 24 (will assign 255.255.255.0 mask to the interface) bcast: broadcast address of the interface.
+For example: for an interface with the IP address 192.168.1.1/24, the broadcast address is usually 192.168.1.255. speed: interface link speed.
 Available speeds: auto, 10, 100, 1000 duplex: interface link duplex.
 Available duplex options: auto, half, full mgmt: sets the interface as the management interface of the protector.
-The previously defined management interface can no longer be used for management purposes.
+The previously defined management interface (default is enable) descr: assigns a short description for the interface.
+Note that if the description contains spaces, it must be enclosed within quotation marks ("").
+Default eth0 Example Websensel# iface eth0 ip 10.100.16.20 prefix 24 bcast 10.100.16.255 mgmt enable